Samsung Galaxy A35 5G vs Motorola Moto G Play (2024)

 Which one is better?

-The Samsung Galaxy A35 5G is the better buy for most people - its 120Hz display crushes the Motorola Moto G Play (2024).
+The Samsung Galaxy A35 5G is the better buy for most people - its 120Hz display crushes the Moto G Play's 90Hz.
+That said, grab the Moto G Play if you're on a tight budget - it's lighter at 6.53oz and offers strong value for casual use.

 Who should buy each?

-Choose the Samsung Galaxy A35 5G if: you want a 120Hz display for smooth gaming, need future-proofing with 4 OS updates, or value a great camera for photography.
+Choose the Samsung Galaxy A35 5G if: you want a vibrant 6.6" FHD+ display for gaming, need 5G connectivity for faster internet, or require robust software support with 4 OS updates.

-Choose the Motorola Moto G Play (2024) if: you want a budget-friendly option for basic tasks, enjoy Dolby Atmos stereo speakers, or need a lightweight device at 6.53 oz.
+Choose the Motorola Moto G Play (2024) if: you need a reliable budget phone for basic tasks, prefer a lighter device at 6.53oz, or want good stereo speakers for media consumption.

 Conclusion